Gather the relevant equipment and place in a clean tray:

 9. Safely dispose of the lancet into a sharps bin.

-10. Dispose of the test strip, cotton wool or gauze and gloves into a clinical waste bin.
+10. Dispose of the test strip and the cotton wool/gauze into a clinical waste bin.
 If the patient’s finger is still bleeding, keep the cotton wool or gauze in place and secure with some tape.

 Insert the test strip